anhnhivu/android-basics-in-kotlin/README.md

 # Android Basics in Kotlin
 Contains the projects from Android Basics in Kotlin course.

-The preview of the apps will be displayed in the folder `imgs`

 Unit 1:

 - Happy Birthday: basic app with a TextView and an ImageView, get familiar with Android Studio.